Application for Communities of Practice

-In October 2019, Campus Compact will welcome community engagement professionals and a team of distinguished facilitators to co-create two virtual Communities of Practice (CoPs) for the Community Engagement Fundamentals and Community Partnership Micro-Credentials.
-Each CoP will consist of approximately 12-15 participants.
+In October 2019, Campus Compact welcomed community engagement professionals and a team of distinguished facilitators to co-create two virtual Communities of Practice (CoPs) for the Community Engagement Fundamentals and Community Partnership Micro-Credentials.
+Each CoP consists of approximately 12-15 participants.

 A Community of Practice (CoP) is a learning community, or collegial network, that we define as “a group of people who share interest in an area of inquiry and engage in collective learning about that issue as it relates to their work or practice.
 Through discussions, joint activities, and relationship building, the community of practice develops a shared and individual repertoire of resources, skills, and knowledge to use in their practice.”
 (MN Campus Compact).